What is Caffeine Overdose?

 - Any underlying health condition of the individual (such as depression or anxiety disorders) may adversely affect the outcome

-- In rare cases of severe symptoms that may affect the heart, it may considerably worsen the outcome.
+- In rare cases of severe symptoms that may affect the heart or convulsions, it may considerably worsen the outcome.
 Severe cases of Caffeine Overdose are even known to be fatal

 In general, overdoses are common situations in the emergency departments.
 A majority of the cases are often not fatal, when appropriate treatment is given.